DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

 title: "MLOps: A/B Testing with MLflow, Kafka, and DuckLake"
 description: Learn how to implement an end-to-end machine learning workflow, from data ingestion, to A/B testing and monitoring, using MLflow, Kafka and DuckLake.
 date: 2025-08-27T17:00:00+0100
+lastmod: 2025-08-28T15:57:00+0100
 categories: ["MLOps"]
 tags: ["mlflow", "ducklake", "kafka", "monitoring", "ab-testing", "video"]
 ---

 ## Summary

 Learn how to implement an end-to-end machine learning workflow, from data ingestion, to A/B testing and monitoring, using MLflow, Kafka and DuckLake.
-We'll discuss model training and tracking with MLflow, real-world deployment approaches, how to track inferences and feedback in your data lakehouse using Kafka and DuckLake, and how to compute monitoring statistics such as prediction drift, feature drift, or estimated performance, for unlabeled data, as well as taking advantage of user feedback to estimate model error.
+We'll discuss model training and tracking with MLflow, real-world deployment approaches, how to track inference results and feedback in your data lakehouse using Kafka and DuckLake, and how to compute monitoring statistics such as prediction drift, feature drift, or estimated performance, for unlabeled data, as well as taking advantage of user feedback to estimate model error.
 This should give you the tools you need to build and maintain your own ML lifecycle.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%;">
 	<iframe